 The Nomination and Remuneration Committee assesses the compensation systems and recommends compensation for the members of the Board of Directors and the Executive Committee (including short-term and long-term incentive components) to the Board of Directors in accordance with its specifications.
 It carries out broad compensation benchmarking with an international comparison group, supported by studies of consulting firms, if necessary, and it scrutinizes the work of internal and external consultants.
 The Nomination and Remuneration Committee also deals with nomination matters and assesses the criteria for the election and re-election of Board of Directors' members and the nomination of candidates for the Executive Committee.
 It is furthermore responsible for the succession planning for the CEO and the Executive Committee.
-The members of the Nomination and Remuneration Committee are elected by the Shareholders' Meeting.
-The Nomination and Remuneration Committee Regulations are available on medmix.swiss/en/Investors/ Governance (under Downloads).
-The CEO and the Chief Human Resources Officer attend the meetings of the Nomination and Remuneration Committee.
+The members of the Nomination and Remuneration Committee Regulations are available on medmix.swiss/en/Investors/ Governance (under Downloads).
+The CEO and the Chief Human Resources Officer attend the meetings of the Nomination Committee.
 In 2023 the Nomination and Remuneration Committee held five meetings.